 Short reports.
 This format can be used for submission of important preliminary observations, technique modifications, or data that do not warrant publication as a full paper.
 Short reports should contain no sub-headings, and be no more than 1500 words in length, with no more than 150 words in the abstract, 3 tables and/or figures, and 20 references.

 Reviews.
 The AJTMH will consider reviews on relevant topics in tropical medicine, global health, and related areas.
 Typically reviews will be submitted by leading authorities in a field.
 We encourage mini-reviews, providing concise reviews of focused topics in no more than 2000 words, but larger reviews will also be considered.
 Mini-reviews are an opportunity to examine a specific aspect of a disease in great depth to shed light on new perspectives or highlight key areas of interest.
 They may also be about diseases or fields that are poorly understood.
-Reviews may be solicited by the editors, but for unsolicited reviews, prospective authors are asked to send a presubmission letter to the Journal.
+Reviews may be solicited by the editors, but for unsolicited reviews, prospective authors are asked to email a presubmission letter to the Journal explaining why the topic is important and relevant to the readership.
 Reviews require a short abstract.

 Case reports.
 Short reports of no more than 1500 words can describe a single case or small case series.
 These must present novel information about a tropical medicine problem of broad interest.
 Case reports should include an abstract offering a succinct description of the area, a Case Report section including only clinical information that is relevant to the manuscript, and a brief Discussion.